SMSF Property Investment has become a popular strategy for investors in recent years.

 This webcast is intended to give you a broad summary of SMSF property investment and includes:

 You can learn more about SMSFs, in our Introduction to Self Managed Super Funds article.

 Alternatively, please contact the MRD Self Managed Super Funds team today and we can help you decide whether this strategy is suitable for your long term strategy and goals.

-Nick is the Founder and Managing Director of MRD.
+Nick is the Founder of MRD.

 Nick is in his element when he is inspiring, mentoring and teaching safe and responsible finance and investment strategies.